curiousTauseef/libcin/README.md

 Acknowledgments
 ---------------

-A huge thanks to Peter Dennes, John Joseph and the detector team at LBNL
+A huge thanks to Peter Dennes, John Joseph and the detector team at LBNL and the team at Sydor Instruments